BreadInvasion/bookbot/README.md

 # bookbot
 A CLI text file analysis application.
 Built alongside the Boot.dev course.

+## Requirements
+Python 3 (Tested on 3.12.2, functionality is expected on all Python 3+ but not guaranteed)

 ## Functionality
 Upon execution, requests a filepath to a text file.
 The program prints to STDOUT a report listing the total number of words in the file (considered only by separation via spaces or newlines, without consideration for hyphenated breaks across newlines or misidentification of a symbol as a "word"), and a list of the alphabet characters present in the file and the number of times they occur, sorted from most to least occurrences.